 Copyright © 2008 by Billy Collins

-Alright then.
-You have heard me defend Collins, as if he needs defending, from those who criticize his “simplicity,” using the word “accessible” as if it were a bad thing, as if erecting an electric, barbed-wire fence around an art museum were a good idea.
+You have heard me defend Collins from those who criticize his “simplicity,” using the word “accessible” as if it were a bad thing.
 You have heard me say a hundred times that accessibility does not equal simplicity.
-Neither does complexity, ambiguity, or depth of thought require linguistic word puzzles meant to lose the reader and prove how very clever and intelligent the poet is.
-Collins is certainly accessible, but he’s anything but simplistic.
+Or that having an art gallery where people can actually enter is better than erecting barbed wire or enforcing prohibitively high ticket costs at the door.
+Complexity, ambiguity, and depth of thought do not require linguistic word puzzles designed to baffle the reader and prove how very clever the poet is.

-And this poem is a prime example.
+And this poem is a fine example.
 It may also serve as an illustration of why I love poetry so much.
 Prose might have simply told us, “In matters of love we are so unknowably different from each other that we are doomed to have wildly divergent views of what our relationship actually is.”
-Or, “We never see each other for who we are, and nobody could ever truly know the other’s thoughts.”
+Or, “We never see each other for who we are, and nobody could ever truly know another’s thoughts.”